GoogleCloudDataproc/flink-bigquery-connector/README.md

 account.
 * The connector’s query source offers limited configurability compared to bounded/unbounded table reads.
 This will be addressed in future releases.
+* The connector does not manage query generated views beyond creation and read.
+Users will need to [manage these views](https://cloud.google.com/bigquery/docs/managing-views) on their own, until future releases expose a configuration in the connector to delete them or assign a time-to-live.

 ### Connector Configurations